ZhuoranWangCn/ZhuoranWangCn.github.io/_pages/about.md

 Hi, My name is Zhuoran WANG (王卓然), I am now a Ph.D. student in Financial Technology at *The Hong Kong University of Science and Technology (Guangzhou)* under the supervision of Dr. Ying ZHANG.
 Before that, I obtained a Bachelor's degree in Finance from *Nanjing Agricultural University* in June 2024.

-My research interests focus on numerical algorithms (design, convergence and simulation) in stochastic differential equations - Kinetic Langevin equations - and their applications in finance and machine learning theory.
+My primary focus is on the design of numerical algorithms for stochastic Langevin differential equations and their applications in finance and machine learning.
+More specifically, I use tools from probability theory and stochastic calculus to study the underdamped (or kinetic) Langevin equation through methods such as the Euler–Maruyama algorithm, sampling, and coupling.
+I also explore related topics in stochastic optimization, pricing and financial risk management, as well as applications in machine learning.

 📧 **Email**: zwang104@connect.hkust-gz.edu.cn